OSGeo/gdal/doc/source/user/virtual_file_systems.rst

 The generalities of :ref:`/vsicurl/ <vsicurl>` apply.

 The following configuration options are specific to the /vsiaz/ handler:

+-  .. config:: AZURE_NO_CREDENTIALS
+     :choices: YES, NO
+     :since: 3.11

+     Controls whether requests are signed. (synonymous of AZURE_NO_SIGN_REQUEST)

 - .. config:: AZURE_NO_SIGN_REQUEST
      :choices: YES, NO